Flock to Tennessee for the 24th Annual Sandhill Crane Festival

 And they have come a long way to visit Tennessee.
 Experts say sandhill cranes found their way to the Hiwassee Refuge at the confluence of the Tennessee and Hiwassee Rivers during the 1990s as they traveled south from central Ontario, Michigan and Wisconsin to their traditional wintering grounds in Georgia and Florida.
 With a perfect combination of shallow water and plentiful food sources, thousands of sandhills now overwinter on the Hiwassee Refuge.

-On both days an official welcome and music program gets underway at 11 a.m., lunch is available from 11:30 a.m. until 12:30 p.m.
+An official welcome begins at 11 a.m.
+A music program featuring Erick Baker, host of the television program “Tennessee Uncharted” begins at noon.
+Lunch is available from 11:30 a.m. until 3 p.m.
 The American Eagle Foundation, based in Pigeon Forge, presents a live raptor show at 2 p.m. with birds of prey that have undergone rehabilitation, but cannot be released back to the wild.
-Heritage music takes the stage from 4 p.m. to 5 p.m. on Saturday and Sunday.
+Heritage music takes the stage 3-4 p.m.

-Shuttle buses will run continuously throughout the day to both the refuge and neighboring Cherokee Removal Memorial at Blythe Ferry, one of the debarkation points for the Cherokee Forced Removal (Trail of Tears), which will host Native American performances and demonstrations on both Saturday and Sunday.
+Shuttle buses will run continuously throughout the day to both the refuge and neighboring Cherokee Removal Memorial at Blythe Ferry, one of the debarkation points for the Cherokee Forced Removal (Trail of Tears), which will host Native American performances and demonstrations.

 Sightings of 3,000 sandhill cranes were recently reported on the refuge during a single late December day, but their numbers typically peak during January.
 So if you want to see them, better go sooner rather than later!